ButterCMS/buttercms-js/README.md

 );
 ```

+If the `isSSG` option is enabled, the cache will automatically set to `no-cache` to speed up your requests at the time of build.

 ## Canceling a request

 Each resource returns a `cancelRequest` method that can be used to cancel a request: